ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Some profiles of ACE require that C and the RS generate information to be exchanged when uploading the access token.
 For example:

-* In the OSCORE profile {{RFC9203}}, C and RS are required to exchange the nonces N1 and N2, when uploading to the RS the first access token of a token series, as well as when re-uploading any access token (e.g., in order to perform a key update).
+* In the OSCORE profile {{RFC9203}}, C and the RS are required to exchange the nonces N1 and N2, when uploading to the RS the first access token of a token series, as well as when re-uploading any access token (e.g., in order to perform a key update).

 * In the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}, C and the RS are required to exchange the nonces N1 and N2, when re-uploading any access token in order to perform a key update through the function EDHOC_KeyUpdate (see {{Section I of I-D.ietf-lake-edhoc}}).

-Evidently, using the new ACE workflow prevents C and the RS from directly performing the required exchanges above, since the uploading of the access token does not rely on a direct interaction between C and RS like in the original ACE workflow.
+Evidently, using the new ACE workflow prevents C and the RS from directly performing the required exchanges above, since the uploading of the access token does not rely on a direct interaction between C and the RS like in the original ACE workflow.
 For some profiles of ACE, this may prevent the use of the new ACE workflow altogether.

 This issue can be solved by having the AS acting as intermediary also for the exchange of C- and RS-generated information, by relying on two new parameters "to_rs" and "from_rs" (see {{sec-more-parameters}}).
 In particular, C can use "to_rs" for providing the AS with C-generated information, to be relayed to the RS when uploading the access token.
 Also, the RS can use "from_rs" for providing the AS with RS-generated information when replying to the token uploading, and to be relayed to C.

-With reference to the two cases mentioned above, "to_rs" can specify the nonce N1 generated by C, while "from_rs" can specify the nonce N2 generated by RS.
+With reference to the two cases mentioned above, "to_rs" can specify the nonce N1 generated by C, while "from_rs" can specify the nonce N2 generated by the RS.

 ## New Parameters # {#sec-open-points-parameters}